Source :- i.pinimg . com

 Increase Mental Stability:

 Baddha Padmasana increases our mental and physical stability, in which the mind keeps calm and experiences mental peace.
 This pose makes a definite flow of stream flowing towards our brain, which keeps our mind calm, bound Padmasan Yoga makes our mind fit to do the high practice of meditation.
-This is one of the benefits of Baddha Padmasana.
+This is one of the Baddha Padmasana benefits.

 Source :- finessyoga . com